 NEEA facilitates a set of advisory committees and working groups focused on specific functions, industry sectors or programs to develop and sustain its market transformation portfolio.
 Working closely with the stakeholder and funder staff on each of these committees, NEEA staff solicits input on the market transformation theory and design associated with each initiative early in the process, to collaboratively design, plan and coordinate the market transformation strategy and implementation activities.
 This ongoing collaboration helps the alliance better leverage resources, add complementary value and avoid redundancies or conflicts between local and regional efforts.

 In 2020-2024 the alliance will focus on ways to streamline the advisory committee and workgroup process while focusing regional collaboration opportunities on areas that maximize alliance goals and address critical decision-making topics.
 One such topic the alliance will focus on in the 2020-2024 Business Plan is marketing and how those activities are developed and coordinated.
-Guidelines approved by the NEEA Board of Directors will determine how the alliance will have coordinated execution options for implementing and funding regional marketing campaigns directed at end use customers.
+The Guiding Principles for Downstream Marketing Activities, outlined in Appendix 9, describe how the alliance will coordinate and implement execution options for implementing and funding regional marketing campaigns directed at end-use customers.

 Funder Coordination